serraict/serraict.github.io/index.md

     to serve-slash-lead your Scrum team,
     take your agile teams to the next level and help your organization adapt to agile software delivery.
-    I am a PSM III certified Scrum Master, love Scrum and curious to work with any agile software delivery team.
+    I am an XSCALE Product Management Coach and PSM III certified Scrum Master.
+I love Scrum and am curious to work with any agile software delivery team.
   </p>
   <p>
     At this point in time, my professional focus